erlang/erlang-org/README.md

 This is placed under `_eeps`.

-Clone https://github.com/erlang/eep then parse using [_scripts/src/format-eeps.erl].
+Clone https://github.com/erlang/eep then parse using [format-eeps.erl].
 We do not use the perl markdown formatter for EEPs as the html produced does not look very nice.

+[format-eeps.erl]: _scripts/src/format-eeps.erl

 ### FAQ